 We are a Chilean corporation.
 None of our directors are residents of the United States and most of our executive officers reside outside the United States.
 In addition, a substantial portion of our assets and the assets of our directors and executive officers are located outside the United States.
 As a result, it may be difficult for ADR holders to effect service of process outside Chile upon us or our directors and executive officers or to bring an action against us or such persons in the United States or Chile to enforce liabilities based on U.S. federal securities laws.
-It may also be difficult for ADR holders to enforce in the United States or in Chilean courts judgements obtained in United States courts against us or our directors and executive officers.
+It may also be difficult for ADR holders to enforce in the United States courts against us or our directors and executive officers.
 For a description of these limitations, see "Service of Process and Enforcement of Civil Liabilities."